Sentry SDK compatible | Self-hosted error tracking

 - Collaboration features: notes, ownership, bulk resolve/unresolve, muting and snoozing.

 - Data retention policies you control, plus a full REST API.
+See the retention and compliance guide.

 All of it runs in a single Docker container.
 One command to install.
 Updates within a major version are free.
 Pay once ($299.99), own it forever, no event quotas, ever.